InterstellarOasis/map-mtcs_src.dpkdir/Readme.txt

 ---- LICENSE ---------------------------------------------------

-Map licensed under CC-BY 4.0.
+Map licensed under CC-BY 4.0, except the files in textures/gloom2 and textures/dsarena.